Advanced Machine Learning

 Introduction to deep neural networks: reminder of fundamental neural network theory and optimization, qualitative description, loss functions, activation functions, regularization and best practices.

-Advanced techniques in deep networks and kernel methods
+10. Advanced and hybrid techniques in deep networks and kernel methods

 Other methods are briefly introduced, such as the RVM and GPs.
 Nyström acceleration and Random Fourier features.
-Deep recurrent networks, deep kernel learning and maybe others.
+Deep kernel learning and maybe others.

 The course delves into the most important machine learning paradigms with a solid foundation in probability, statistics and math.
 The theory is introduced in lectures where the teacher exposes the concepts.
 These concepts are put into practice in the laboratory classes, in which the student learns to develop machine learning solutions to real problems of a certain complexity.